ClaudioICorrea/ClaudioICorrea/README.md

 - 👋 Hi, I’m @ClaudioICorrea I am math ingineer
 - 👀 I’m interested in math, new tegnologys and the progaming
-- 🌱 I’m currently learning  analysis math MEF, GDG other  of course
+- 🌱 I’m currently learning  MEF, GDG and other  of course
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...